 Supports DS-0 connections

-Inside the Cisco IOS® Software running on the router, each channel is treated as a physical interface.
+® Software running on the router, each channel is treated as a physical interface.
 Most of the functions available on standard serial interfaces are also available on serial connections provided through channelized interfaces.
 For example, it is possible to run different encapsulations and network protocols on each of the different channels.
 Advanced network services such as compression and quality-of-service (QoS) support can also be applied to connections through channelized interfaces.

 The integration of the CSU/DSU function simplifies network management and troubleshooting.
 Previously, a managed CSU/DSU was needed to monitor certain parameters of the link.
 Usually connected to a LAN segment, these CSUs/DSUs are a separate device with its own IP address from the network management systems perspective.
 The integration onto the port adapters reduces the number of devices to manage.
 For test purposes the new port adapters support different software-activated loopbacks and onboard bit error rate testing (BERT).